THE GAME OF GO

 |

-Christmas design for the American Go Association, created in winter 2017.
+Christmas design for the American Go Association, created in winter 2017 and titled "Shared Life on the Goban".
 The drawing shows a 6x6 whole-board seki.
 Seki (セキ) is the Japanese term for a local stalemate position of 'shared life' in which neither player can approach the other's stones.
-If either player would try to capture the other, he would end up being captured himself.
-This artwork illustrates the idea that go players share their lives on the go board.
+If either player would try to capture the other, they would end up being captured themselves.
+This artwork is an ode to the go community and illustrates the idea that go players share their lives on the go board.

 The black and white version of this design was printed on Christmas cards that were sent out to AGA members in winter 2018. |

 Logo for the annual Amsterdam International Go Tournament, created in 2016.
-Commissioned by the European Go Cultural Centre and the Nederlandse Go Bond.
-The design shows two typical Dutch/Amsterdam visual elements: a tulip and a canal house.
+Commissioned by the European Go Cultural Centre and Nederlandse Go Bond.
+The design incorporates two typical elements from the Netherlands and its capital Amsterdam: a tulip and a canal house.

 |